lexibank/tolmiebritishcolumbia/README.md

-# Compartive Vocabulary of the Indigenous Peoples in British Columbia
+# CLDF dataset derived from Tolmie and Dawson's "Comparative Vocabulary of the Indigenous Peoples in British Columbia" from 1884

 Cite the source dataset as